improvbutterfly/ETL-Project-Commodities/README.md

 ## Obtaining Data

-People obtained different data.
+Each member of the group was responsible for a different commodity.
 We downloaded CSVs from economic and government websites.
-Kaggle had data but it was not up to date, so to obtain metal and energy data, we used the Q[Quandl API](https://github.com/improvbutterfly/ETL-Project-Commodities/blob/writing/data/energy/Process/energy_api/Quandl_Energy_API.ipynb)
+Kaggle had data but it was not up to date, so to obtain metal and energy data, we used the [Quandl API](https://github.com/improvbutterfly/ETL-Project-Commodities/blob/writing/data/energy/Process/energy_api/Quandl_Energy_API.ipynb) The link describes the API call.

 ## Technical Report